flame-engine/flame/doc/images.md

 ## Animation

 The `Animation` class helps you create a cyclic animation of sprites.
-There multiple constructors for creating an `Animation`, depending on the source:
+There are multiple constructors for creating an `Animation`, depending on the source:

 * `Animation()` creates an `Animation` from a List of `Frame`s **(not common use)**
 * `Animation.fromSpriteList()` creates an `Animation` from a List of `Sprite`s